-Advances: Benefit Transfer
+http://drupdocs.intranet.nigov.net/Universal%20Credit/dfc-uc-guidance/dfc-uc-guidance-advances.pdf

 Contents

 Advances

 Benefit Transfer Advance

 Timescale

 Amounts

 Return to or joining a Universal Credit claim from existing benefits

 Appeals

 Recovery

 Recovery from earnings

 Payments

 Advances

 Universal Credit claimants have access to four types of advances:

 - New Claim Advance

 - Change of Circumstances Advance

 - Benefit Transfer Advance

 - Budgeting Advance

 The following content focuses on Benefit Transfer Advances.

 Benefit Transfer Advance

 Current Social Security benefits and Tax Credits are paid weekly, fortnightly or four weekly in arrears.

-This means when claimants move from existing benefits to claiming Universal Credit there is likely to be a gap between the final payment of these benefits and their first monthly payment of Universal Credit.
-In order to manage this transition, claimants migrating from these benefits will be offered a Benefit Transfer Advance.
+This means that when a claimant moves from existing benefits and claims Universal Credit, there is likely to be a gap between the final payment of these benefits and the first monthly payment of Universal Credit.
+In order to manage this transition, a claimant migrating from these benefits will be offered a Benefit Transfer Advance.

-Claimants can receive a Benefit Transfer Advance if they have been in receipt of an existing benefit within one calendar month of making a new Universal Credit claim
+Claimants can receive a Benefit Transfer Advance if they have been in receipt of an existing benefit within one calendar month of making a new claim for Universal Credit.

 Qualifying benefits include: